opensumi/docs/docs/develop/sample/use-contribution-point.en.md

 In module development, You may need to deal with contribution points on a regular basis.
 In OpenSumi we have implemented a contribution point mechanism for many key logics, as detailed in the documentation [contribution points](../basic-design/contribution-point).

-In order to register our TodoList list on the left Explorer panel, we need to use the `MainLayoutContribution` to register the panel.
+To register our TodoList list on the left Explorer panel, we need to use the `MainLayoutContribution` to register the panel.

 ## Creating a Front View